comp-lin-alg/comp-lin-alg-course/doc/source/index.rst

       cla_utils

-   We provide a complete set of notes for the course below, based on this material.
+   We provide a complete set of notes for the course below.

    Lecture notes:
    ~~~~~~~~~~~~~~